omt health lip logo

 Do you take insurance?

 To prevent insurers from denying, delaying or dictating the course of your program, OMT Health does not accept insurance.
 Upon request, a superbill will be provided for you to submit to your insurance company.
-You are more likely to be successful with your claim if you have a letter of medical necessity from a doctor.
-If needed, OMT Health will gladly collaborate with your provider to best articulate the justification for myofunctional therapy.

 Do you offer telehealth?